 So the time had finally come to take on the mighty challenge of swimming 24 miles in 24 hours.
-I was 5 months on from a major life episode which involved the Royal Marsden Hospital and a brush with the Cancer Ward which had me fired up and I had used this as my goal.
-That episode is subject of another epic blog altogether Take All Your Chances While You Can.
+I was 5 months on from a major life episode which involved the Royal Marsden Hospital in Chelsea and an emergency operation performed by the Head Surgeon of Oncology which had me fired up and I had used this as my goal.
+That episode is subject of another epic blog altogether here: Take All Your Chances While You Can.

 I found myself lining up along with 120-odd other swimmers representing themselves as solos or in relay teams to undertake swimming 1 mile on the hour for 24 hours at Guildford's outdoor lido.
 Sounds easy 1 mile per hour but the reality became somewhat different!

 (Temperature check with the great Mick Blackburn at 8.15am)

 (Lucky Duck goes everywhere on swimming adventures looking after everyone)

 It was thrilling.
 5-odd people in each lane going off every hour and on the half-hour.
 I had been allocated a space in lane 5 (out of 10) according to speeds we'd written down on the entry forms.
 At 9.25am, someone shouted '5 minutes' and we lined up for our first mile.
 I looked across and saw some really talented swimmers and mates in Paul Bates, Jo Norton-Barker, Oliver Wilkinson, Bryn Dymott, Nuala Muir-Cochrane > Paul did a video of the start here: We're off!